CoopCodes/Obsidian/Thumsters App/Customizing Monster.md

 Now that the customization for the monster is set up, we need to make a way to implement drag & drop of body parts from a list of body parts.
 First we need to detect when the user is holding an item over an item in the `bodypart` list.

+-- DEPRECATED \ DECIDED NOT TO USE --

 This can be implemented by creating a `bodypart` component, that will be rendered in a list of all the body parts that the user can choose:

 ```tsx